 The Mediterranean Diet

-It’s inspired by the eating habits of people who live near in the Mediterranean.
+It’s inspired by the eating habits of people who live near the Mediterranean.
 Think plant-based food, fish and lots of olive oil on everything.
 Whole grains are a big part of the diet.
 An important part of the diet is how you consume food- eating with friends and family while drinking red wine is greatly encouraged.

 Think excellent nutrition and no processed foods.
 The Mediterranean diet eliminates everything processed and only focus on fresh fruit and veggies, as well as healthy fats.
 The benefits of this diet are very well documented, especially the effects it has on heart health.
 It’s also said that it protects brain health.

-Exercising on Mediterranean Diet:
+Exercising on the Mediterranean Diet:

 This diet is perfect for weight loss when combined with intermediate exercise.
 The diet helps boost endurance as well as gives an excellent platform to built muscle.